- What is a motivation letter?

 - 3) Do you see any gaps in your knowledge or discrepancies in the passed training path?

-After you for yourself answer the above Questions, you will be able to formulate several main topics (it is recommended to choose 2-4), which will become the basis for your motivation letter.
+After answering the questions, you will be able to formulate several main topics (it is recommended to choose 2-4), which will become the basis for your motivation letter.
 If you decide to select more than 2-4 topics - they will be difficult to disclose, and this will lead to an inevitable (and undesirable) increase in volume.
 You can take as the basis of the letter an important, key event in your life, if it fully reveals all aspects and subtleties to those that you would like to use.

 How to choose the right theme, which ones are ideal for writing a letter?